-Home Health Aide Services means those services provided by a home health aide employed by a Home Healthcare Agency and supervised by a registered nurse, which are directed toward the personal care of a Member.
+Home Health Aide Services means those services provided by a Home Health aide employed by a Home Healthcare Agency and supervised by a registered nurse, which are directed toward the personal care of a Member.

-Home Healthcare means care or treatment of an illness or injury at the Member's home that is:
+Home Healthcare or Home Health means care or treatment of an illness or injury at the Member's home that is:

-- 1. Provided by a Home Healthcare agency; and - 2.
+- 1. Provided by a Home Healthcare Agency; and - 2.
 Prescribed and supervised by a Physician.

-Home Healthcare Agency means a public or private agency, or one of its subdivisions, that:
+Home Healthcare Agency or Home Health Agency means a public or private agency, or one of its subdivisions, that:

-- 1. Operates pursuant to law as a Home Healthcare agency; - 2.
+- 1. Operates pursuant to law as a Home Healthcare Agency; - 2.
 Is regularly engaged in providing Home Healthcare under the regular supervision of a registered nurse; - 3.
 Maintains a daily medical record on each patient; and - 4.
 Provides each patient with a planned program of observation and treatment by a Physician, in accordance with existing Generally Accepted Standards of Medical Practice for the injury or illness requiring the Home Healthcare.

-An agency that is approved to provide Home Healthcare to those receiving Medicare benefits will be deemed to be a Home Healthcare agency.
+An agency that is approved to provide Home Healthcare to those receiving Medicare benefits will be deemed to be a Home Healthcare Agency.